 Rob Maguire is an arts marketing consultant, and works with artists and cultural organizations to build audiences and strengthen their brands.
 Rob lives in Vancouver, where he is getting set to launch Hugs With Arms, and online shop featuring affordable art for folks who give a damn.
 Find him on Twitter or visit his arts marketing blog.

-Ezra Winton is a co-founder of Cinema Politica, the largest community & campus-based documentary screening network in the world.
-He is finishing a PhD on the cultural politics of documentary at the Hot Docs film festival.
-He can be found marching in the Montreal streets, writing for POV Magazine and teaching alternative media.
-His recent publication is the door stopper Challenge for Change: Activist Documentary at the National Film Board of Canada.
+Ezra Winton is a co-founder of Cinema Politica, the largest community and campus-based documentary screening network in the world.
+He has a PhD in Communication Studies from Carleton University and is currently a Postdoctoral Research Fellow at NSCAD University.
+His research and teaching interests include alternative media, social movements, documentary and festivals.
+Ezra is a contributing editor at POV Magazine and is a co-editor of Challenge for Change: Activist Documentary at the National Film Board of Canada.

 Amanda McCuaig is an artist, journalist, and designer living in Vancouver.
 She studied political economy of communications at SFU, resulting in a quiet anxiety over consumerism and a permanent itch to re-democratize media(/everything).
 After years of training her parents mostly understand that she actually doesn’t want things for Christmas.
 Her paintings can be seen at mettlelurgy.com.